statsd/statsd/README.md

   sent to the management port.
 StatsD will prefix each stat name with the `backend_name`.
 The backend should set `error` to *null*, or, in the case of a failure, an appropriate error.

+* Event: **'packet'**

+  Parameters: `(packet, rinfo)`

+  This is emitted for every incoming packet.
+The `packet` parameter contains the raw received message string and the `rinfo` paramter contains remote address information from the UDP socket.

 Inspiration
 -----------